Unbreakable-Syntax/cocktail_twister_sort/README.md

 Cocktail Twister Sort is a sorting algorithm I've made after seeing how to improve upon Cocktail Shaker Sort while still retaining most of the core logic.
 Instead of just 1 forward and backward pass each, this variant performs both a forward and backward pass together per each iteration.

-This variant has the optimizations of the original Cocktail Shaker Sort, the usage of a "swapped" boolean flag to detect a sorted array forearly termination, as well as ignoring the sorted portions of the array per each successive iteration.
+This variant has the optimizations of the original Cocktail Shaker Sort, the usage of a "swapped" boolean flag to detect a sorted array for early termination, as well as ignoring the sorted portions of the array per each successive iteration.

 This variant has the same time complexity as its predecessor, despite performing 2 passes together at once.
 ```